nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing all tasks

-Views all tasks, sorted by students.
+Views all tasks, organized by student.

 **Format:** `viewtasks`